John Henry Parker (writer): Biography

 He was born in London, the son of John Parker, a merchant there.
 He was educated at Manor House School, Chiswick, and was apprenticed in 1821 to his uncle, the Oxford bookseller Joseph Parker (1774?–1850).
-He succeeded to his uncle's business in 1832, and ran the firm with great success, the most important of his publications being perhaps the series of the Oxford pocket classics.
+He succeeded to his uncle's business in 1832, and ran the firm successfully, the most important of his publications being perhaps the series of the Oxford Pocket Classics.

+Parker married Frances Mary Hoskyns on 7 February 1832, at St Lawrence's Church, Appleton (then in Berkshire, now in Oxfordshire).
+She was the daughter of James Williams Hoskyns, Fellow of Magdalen College, and Rector of Appleton from 1802 to 1844.
+The couple had a shared love of antiquarianism.
+Her father was very opposed to the marriage, though presumably eventually relented, as they married in his church.
+Frances died on 15 December 1854 after a short illness.

-In 1836 he published his Glossary of terms used in Grecian, Roman, Italian, and Gothic architecture, which, published during the Gothic Revival in England, had considerable influence in extending the movement, and supplied valuable inspiration to young architects.
+In 1836, Parker published his Glossary of terms used in Grecian, Roman, Italian, and Gothic architecture, which, published during the Gothic Revival in England, had considerable influence in extending the movement, and supplied valuable inspiration to young architects.
 In 1848 he edited the fifth edition of Thomas Rickman's Gothic architecture, and in 1849 he published a handbook based on his earlier volume entitled Introduction to the study of Gothic architecture.
 The completion of Hudson Turner's Domestic architecture of the Middle Ages next engaged his attention, three volumes being published (1853–60).
 He published Medieval architecture of Chester in 1858 and Architectural antiquities of the city of Wells in 1866.